GeoffChurch/shperl/README.md

 A TUI for [`shpool`](https://github.com/shell-pool/shpool).
 Like [tdupes/shpiel](https://github.com/tdupes/shpiel) but even more enlightened — it's just perl.

-[shpool-table](https://github.com/GeoffChurch/shpool-table) is shperl's counterpart in Rust.
+[`shpool-table`](https://github.com/GeoffChurch/shpool-table) is shperl's counterpart in Rust.

-`shperl` arranges your shpool sessions in a handsome table.
+`shperl` arranges your `shpool` sessions in a comely table.
 Select, create, kill, and attach to sessions with mere keystrokes.
 Upon detaching, you will find yourself back at the table.
 Starting/quitting `shperl` has no effect on your `shpool` sessions, so you can run `shperl` in multiple terminals or tmux panes.

 ## What it looks like (colors/highlighting in terminal)